xinlux97/topic-aware-CNN-experiments/README.md

 ## Experiments on topic modeling
 In this section, we use [prodLDA](https://github.com/dallascard/scholar) and [contextualized topic model](https://github.com/MilaNLProc/contextualized-topic-models) to train topic models and get topic representations of words and documents.
 Note that for the prodLDA we use the implementation of [scholar](https://arxiv.org/abs/1705.09296), which is a topic model based on metadata.
 But according to the auther, scholar is the same as prodLDA when there is no metadata.
 So we train a scholar with no metadata, which is equivalent to training a prodLDA.

-In the original implementation of topic-aware CNN model, according to the readme file, they process data into files which are saved to directory named "data-topic-convs2s", and the files are:
+In the original implementation of topic-aware CNN model, according to the README file, they process data into files which are saved to directory named "data-topic-convs2s", and the files are:
 ```
 train.document, train.summary, train.document-lemma and train.doc-topics
 validation.document, validation.summary, validation.document-lemma and validation.doc-topics